 - The store owner had a duty to keep the victim safe in their facility.

 - That breached caused a possible injury to the victim.

-In the event that you or someone you know is a victim of a slip-and-fall, contact the best personal injury lawyer in Dekalb County, GA as soon as possible to see what your options are.
+In the event that you or someone you know is a victim of a slip-and-fall, contact the best personal injury lawyer in Atlanta, GA as soon as possible to see what your options are.